observIQ/nanojack/README.md

 func (l *Logger) Write(p []byte) (n int, err error)
 ```
 Write implements io.Writer.
 If a write would cause the log file to be larger
-than MaxSize, the file is closed, renamed to include a timestamp of the
+than MaxLines, the file is closed, renamed to include a timestamp of the
 current time, and a new log file is created using the original log file name.
-If the length of the write is greater than MaxSize, an error is returned.